-Acts, including repealing the existing market supervision and
+Acts, including repealing the existing market supervision and competition cost recovery regimes that the new industry funding model replaces;

-- The amounts payable each year are set through a combination of regulations and legislative instruments.
+- the Corporations (Review Fees) Regulations 2003, under which our (e) regulatory costs for small proprietary companies will be recovered through an increase to the annual review fee for proprietary companies; and - the ASIC Supervisory Cost Recovery Levy (Consequential (f) Amendments) Regulations 2017. - The amounts payable each year are set through a combination of regulations and legislative instruments.
 The regulations set out the methods or formulas used to allocate our regulatory costs.
 We will make a legislative instrument annually that sets out the information to be included in the methods or formulas. - Different methods, formulas and amounts are necessary to accommodate the different subsectors.
-However, the total levy payable by all entities in: - (a) a financial year will equal the amount of our recoverable regulatory costs in that financial year; and - a particular industry sector or subsector for a financial year will also equal the amount of our recoverable regulatory costs relating to that sector or subsector for that financial year.
+However, the total levy payable by all entities in: - a financial year will equal the amount of our recoverable regulatory (a) costs in that financial year; and - a particular industry sector or subsector for a financial year will also (b) equal the amount of our recoverable regulatory costs relating to that sector or subsector for that financial year.